Kaamar.com

 When creating a new mosaic design, you will be asked to select the mosaic calculation method - we have developed our own specialist algorithms/methods to optimise the selection of tile colours for a variety of image types.

-For most images the default method, a combination of 'Smooth' and 'Optimise Colours', will provide the quickest and best mosaic, however results can vary from image to image, it is also a matter of taste.
+For most images the default method, a combination of 'Boost Colours', 'Smooth' and 'DitherPlus', will provide the quickest and best mosaic:- after all, when trying to create a bright colourful mosaic, surely the more colourful the better?

 Grout Colour